RequirementEngineering/ch-re-CesarCanoReyna/Trabajo.md

  * Functional requirements
    * End users
      * The end user can send new stations.
      * Can choose which station to travel to.
      * Test the finished product
      * Can see each station in the app
      * Can send suggestions to the developer
      * Can rate the app

+   * Owner
+     *

    * Employee
      * The employee may generate invoices that will be approved by the administrator
      * The employee can generate quotes and can export them in PDF format
      * The employee has access to edit quotes and also be able to bill them
      * The employee has his own user

   * Non-Functional requirements
     * The system must be connected to the server by means of a modem / router